 The North American Fiat 500 Abarth has a 1368 cc engine featuring twin air to air intercoolers, a larger turbocharger than the European-spec 500 Abarth IHI Turbo: the Garrett GT1446 (the same turbo unit found in the 500 Assetto Corse, 500 R3T racecars and the Abarth Grande Punto) and runs a healthy 18 psi (1.24 bar) of boost.
 Martinelli doesn't fool around!

 The cast iron block uses an aluminum bedplate for increased support of the crankshaft and reduced NVH (Noise, Vibration and Harshness).
 That crank is forged steel, as are the special lightweight connecting rods.
-Full floating pistons have hard anodized piston ring lands with oil cooling jets spraying the underside.
+The full floating, silicon aluminum alloy pistons have hard anodized piston ring lands and the skirts are Moly coated.
+Oil cooling jets spray the underside of the pistons to keep temperatures in check.

 The 16 valve cylinder head for the Fiat 500 Abarth started off as a twin cam design, but in MultiAir form, gets the intake cam tossed in favor of electro-hydraulic valve actuation.
 MultiAir operates directly on the intake valves and is best described as variable valve timing on steroids.
 Intake valve opening and lift can be infinitely varied, stroke by stroke, cylinder by cylinder.
 Real world gains in drivability and fun to drive characteristics, as well as fuel economy and exhaust emission improvements are realized.
 You can read more about this breakthrough technology here.